-This is an optional command line input that restricts processing of the small variant caller and target bed related coverage and callability metrics to regions specified in a BED file.

-DRAGEN accepts an input target bed file specifying the regions to be processed by the small variant caller and coverage/callability metrics.
-The --vc-target-bed file is a text file containing at least three tab-delimited columns, where the first three columns are chromosome, start position, and end position, respectively.
+This is an optional command line input that restricts processing of the small variant caller, target bed related coverage, and callability metrics to regions specified in a BED file.
+The BED file is a text file containing at least three tab-delimited columns.
+The first three columns are chromosome, start position, and end position, respectively.
 The positions are zero-based.
+For example: